Fujifilm X-T3 Review

 The new BSI sensor and next-gen processor make a super-swift pairing

 Perhaps most significantly, the new sensor now sports a backside-illuminated design, a first for a Fuji X-mount camera.
 Compared to their standard cousins, backside-illuminated sensors move most of their circuitry to the rear of the sensor, keeping the critical light-gathering area as high as physically possible for maximum sensitivity.
-That, in turn, can bring better signal to noise levels, and with them cleaner images at like-for-like sensitivity.
+That, in turn, can theoretically bring better signal to noise levels, and with them cleaner images at like-for-like sensitivity, however we didn't find that to be the case, with the X-T3 producing slightly higher noise levels in the lab.
+Perhaps that's because of the X-T3's higher performance on multiple fronts.

 More dependable AE and AF in burst shooting